Cadillac: Becoming the "Standard of the World" and the Great Depression: 1915–1941

 In 1915, Cadillac introduced a 90-degree flathead V8 engine with 70 hp at 2400 rpm and 180 lb·ft of torque, allowing its cars to attain 65 mph.
-This was faster than most roads could accommodate at this time.
+This was faster than most roads could accommodate at the time.
 Cadillac pioneered the dual-plane V8 crankshaft in 1918.
-In 1928 Cadillac introduced the first clashless Synchro-Mesh manual transmission, utilizing constant mesh gears.
-In 1930 Cadillac implemented the first V-16 engine, with a 45-degree overhead valve, 452 in3, and 165 hp, one of the most powerful and quietest engines in the United States.
+In 1928, Cadillac introduced the first clashless Synchro-Mesh manual transmission, utilizing constant mesh gears.
+In 1930, Cadillac implemented the first V-16 engine, with a 45-degree overhead valve, 452 in3, and 165 hp, one of the most powerful and quietest engines in the United States.
 The development and introduction of the V8, V16 and V12 helped to make Cadillac the "Standard of the World".
 A later model of the V8 engine, with overhead valves, set the standard for the entire American automotive industry in 1949.

-In July 1917, the United States Army needed a dependable staff car and chose the Cadillac Type 55 Touring Model after exhaustive tests on the Mexican border.
-2,350 of the cars were supplied for use in France by officers of the American Expeditionary Force in World War I.
+In July 1917, the United States Army needed a dependable staff car and chose the Cadillac Type 55 Touring Model after exhaustive tests on the Mexican border; 2,350 of the cars were supplied for use in France by officers of the American Expeditionary Force in World War I.

 General Motors of Canada had built Cadillacs from 1923 until 1936 and LaSalles from 1927 until 1935.

-Pre-World War II Cadillacs were well-built, powerful, mass-produced luxury cars aimed at an upper-class market.
+Pre–World War II Cadillacs were well-built, powerful, mass-produced luxury cars aimed at an upper-class market.
 In the 1930s, Cadillac added cars with V12 and V16 engines to their range, many of which were fitted with custom coach-built bodies.

-In the 1920s and 1930s Cadillac and Buick vehicles were popular with longer-distance passenger service operators e.g. the Nairn Transport Company in the Middle East (Baghdad-Damascus) and Newmans Coach Lines in New Zealand.
+In the 1920s and 1930s, Cadillac and Buick vehicles were popular with longer-distance passenger service operators, e.g., the Nairn Transport Company in the Middle East (Baghdad–Damascus) and Newmans Coach Lines in New Zealand.

 In 1926, Cadillac recruited automobile stylist Harley Earl in a one-time consulting capacity, but his employment lasted considerably longer: by 1928, Earl was the head of the new Art and Color division and he would ultimately work for GM until he retired, over 30 years later.
 The first car he designed was the LaSalle, a new, smaller "companion marque" car, named after another French explorer and founder of Detroit, René Robert Cavelier, Sieur de La Salle.
 That marque remained in production until 1940.